mpilosov/home/content/about.md

 ## I am **Michael Pilosov, PhD**
 Machine Learning Architect & Engineer

-_What I do is_ reduce uncertainty through applying mathematical theory and (perhaps more importantly), with narrative and metaphor when explaining complicated concepts.
+I reduce uncertainty by applying mathematical theory and leveraging the power of storytelling.
 I am a bridge.

 > I make technical realms more accessible to those seeking new possibilities.